walmartlabs/thorax/README.md

 ### itemContext *view.itemContext(model, index)*

-A function in the declaring view to specify the context for an `itemTemplate`, recieves model and index as arguments. `itemContext` will not be used if an `itemView` is specified as the `itemView`'s own `context` method will instead be used.
+NARRATIVE: A function in the declaring view to specify the context for an `itemTemplate`.

+API: `itemContext` recieves model and index as arguments. `itemContext` will not be used if an `itemView` is specified as the `itemView`'s own `context` method will instead be used.

 A collection helper may specify a specific function to use as the `itemContext` if there are multiple collections in a view: